gesslar/BeDocs/docs/actions/contracts/index.md

 ## Discovery

 During the [discovery](/start/discovery) phase, BeDoc attempts to match parsers with printers according to their contracts.
-If tehre are a number of parsers and printers that share the same format or language, the first pair that agrees on a contract will be the ones selected for the job.
+If there are a number of parsers and printers that share the same format or language, the first pair that agrees on a contract will be the ones selected for the job.